TanayYadav22/HUMINT-Framework/README.md

-# 🧠 HUMINT Framework
+# HUMINT Framework

 A conceptual and ethical framework for conducting Human Intelligence (HUMINT) investigations using open-source methods and interpersonal techniques.
 This repository is meant for educational and lawful research purposes only.

 ## 📘 Overview

-This framework helps analysts, journalists, and researchers plan and conduct ethical Human Intelligence operations in both online and offline environments.
+The HUMINT Framework is a structured, ethical guide for conducting Human Intelligence operations using open-source research and interpersonal techniques.
+Designed for analysts, journalists, and cybersecurity professionals, it offers practical modules on digital profiling, interview strategies, social engineering awareness, and documentation best practices!

 ---